Clever/quest/README.md

 quest {uri: 'www.google.com', jar: j}, (err, resp, body) ->
   # The request to Google was sent with the cookie that you specified
 ```

+## Vs. request
+Clever wrote quest after we had decided we'd spent too long diagnosing bugs in the third-party `request` module for node.
+What are the advantages of quest?
+1. No global state
+2. 1/10th the lines of code